 The library will put materials on Course Reserve at the instructors' request.
 However, students should not rely on the Course Reserve to provide access to all required texts.
 Please also note that during Covid restrictions, even though a book is available on Course Reserve, it doesn't mean that all students will be able to get to campus to access it.

 Whenever possible, we recommend digitizing excerpts from "recommended" texts, within Fair Use guidelines, and making them available in your course.

 Putting Items on Reserve

 ►Required and recommended textbooks: go to the faculty portal; click on course management/my courses/course options/course textbooks/add textbook and fill out the form.
 The library will receive a copy from the bookstore.
-The library places all copies of both on reserve, so that students have an equal opportunity to check them out.
+The library places any copies of both required and recommended texts on reserve so that students have an equal opportunity to check them out.

 ►Audiovisual materials and special items such as flashcards: come in or contact the library.